PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

  }
 ```

-- `ScheduleTrigger{T}`, its purpose is to write a given context in the channel in a certain period or with some periodicity.
-This uses Quartz .Net to schedule a Job and delegates the responsibility of communicating with the channel to the `ScheduledJob{T}`, when executed it writes the context in the channel.
+- `ScheduleTrigger{T}`, its purpose is to publish an event with a given context in a certain period or with some periodicity.
+This uses Quartz .Net to schedule a Job and delegates the responsibility of publishing to the `ScheduledJob{T}`.

 ```csharp
  public class ScheduledTriggerExample : ScheduleTrigger<string>